What Is Autism Masking & Why Does It Affect Women More?

 Conditions associated with masking include:

-Researchers say autism masking can come with benefits, including:
+Researchers say autism masking might seem to come with benefits, including:

 - Social integration.
 People who hide traits that make others uncomfortable face less shunning.